 Discussion

 The observed conditions in Tampa Bay in 2021 following releases from Piney Point provide multiples lines of evidence for an adverse environmental response to a large pulse of inorganic nitrogen into the system.
-Collectively, these observations show that conditions in 2021 were anomalous when compared to long-term monitoring data for Tampa Bay.
-These anomalous events (Figure 7) included 1) a large diatom bloom in April in the vicinity of the release at Port Manatee, 2) high abundance of filamentous cyanobacteria in Anna Maria Sound and near Port Manatee, 3) medium to high bloom concentrations of the ride tide organism K. brevis in lower and middle Tampa Bay from June through July, and 4) high incidence of fish kill reports prompting local governments to remove over 1600 metric tons of dead fish from shoreline areas.
+Collectively, these observations show that conditions in 2021 were anomalous when compared to long-term monitoring data for Tampa Bay, although some of the anomalies may not be related to the Piney Point release.
+These anomalous events (Figure 7) included 1) a large diatom bloom (~ 25 km2, chl-a between 5 and 40 μg/L) in April in the vicinity of the release at Port Manatee, 2) high abundance of filamentous cyanobacteria in Anna Maria Sound and near Port Manatee, 3) medium to high bloom concentrations of the ride tide organism K. brevis in lower and middle Tampa Bay from June through July, and 4) high incidence of fish kill reports prompting local governments to remove over 1600 metric tons of dead fish from shoreline areas.
 The water quality conditions observed during the study period, particularly for TN, chl-a, and Secchi depth, were outside of normal seasonal ranges for many of the observations (Figures 2, Table 2).
 The Piney Point event also represented an anomalous volume and load of labile nitrogen released directly into lower Tampa Bay.
 Spill events reported to FDEP (e.g., industrial spills, service line failures, sanitary sewer overflows) provide additional context for Piney Point relative to other potential anomalous releases to Tampa Bay.
 An assessment of over 800 reports to FDEP for the Tampa Bay watershed over the last five years showed spill volumes for these events are small (median volume 13.7 thousand liters TBEP unpublished analysis) compared to the 814 million liters released from Piney Point.
 Moreover, the estimated nutrient load of 186 metric tons of nitrogen to Tampa Bay from Piney Point over the ten day period, exceeded current annual estimates of all external loading sources into lower Tampa Bay (Janicki Environmental, Inc., 2017).
 External nitrogen loads to lower Tampa Bay averaged 164 metric tons per year for the baseline period of 2006 to 2020 (https://tbep-tech.github.io/load-estimates/).

 Potential nutrient cycling